-Maps of the current Fire Management Option boundaries are available on the AICC Geospatial webpage (https://fire.ak.blm.gov/predsvcs/maps.php) under the heading AICC GeoPDF Map products.
+Maps of the current Fire Management Option boundaries are available on the AICC Maps/Imagery/Geospatial webpage under the heading AICC GeoPDF Map products.

 For all fire management options, management decisions beyond initial response should be assessed situationally by the Protecting Agency and the affected Jurisdictional Agencies.
-If the pre-designated response is no longer appropriate or has a low probability of success, a decision support process - including situational assessment and risk analysis - will be used to develop incident-specific objectives, requirements, and courses of action, and document the rationale behind them.
+If the pre-designated response is no longer appropriate or has a low probability of success, a decision support process, including situational assessment and risk analysis, will be used to develop incident-specific objectives, requirements, and courses of action, and document the rationale behind them.

-Decision support documentation requirements vary by agency (see Alaska Operating Plan, Attachment 5); however, non-standard initial responses, escaped prescribed fires that are converted to wildfires, and fires likely to require complex and/or expensive suppression efforts should be well documented per the requirements of affected agencies.
+Decision support documentation requirements vary by agency (see Alaska Statewide Operating Plan, Section V.E); however, non-standard initial responses, escaped prescribed fires that are converted to wildfires, and fires likely to require complexing and/or expensive suppression efforts should be well documented.